 Also, as your weight and age change, so does your metabolism.
-Therefore you will need to determine what a healthy metabolism is for you, and you can use it to lose or gain weight as you get older and weight changes.
+Therefore, you will need to determine what a healthy metabolism is for you, and you can use it to lose or gain weight as you get older and as your weight changes.

 How Do You Use a BMR Calculator to Lose Weight?